Skip to main content

 Can I use a portable EV charger at an apartment?

 Yes.
 A portable EV charger is the best option for apartment and condo residents.
 You need access to a 240V outlet (NEMA 14-50, 14-30, or 10-30) — check your parking garage, shared laundry area, or ask your building manager.
 If only 120V household outlets are available, chargers like the Zencar and Grizzl-E Duo can charge on 120V at Level 1 speed (3–5 miles per hour), which is enough for light commuters who charge overnight.
+The EVCARS is our top pick for apartment dwellers because it includes a wall mount bracket for when you eventually move to a house.
 No installation, no landlord permission, and the charger moves with you.
 See our full Level 2 charger guide for mounted alternatives if you own your unit.

 How fast does a portable Level 2 EV charger charge?